octomix/josson/README.md

         {}->items[0] ==>{}

-15. To query a value node in an array element.
+15. To query a child value node of an array element.

         josson.getNode("items[1].name")
         ==>